Introduction to Ecological Trajectory Analysis (ETA)

 2.1.1 Trajectory data items

-To specify ecosystem dynamics, the following data items need to be distinguished:
+To specify dynamics of a set of target entities, the following data items need to be distinguished:

-- A set of ecosystem states (i.e. coordinates in a space ) implicitly described using a distance matrix .
+- A set of ecological states (i.e. coordinates in space ) implicitly described using a distance matrix .

-- A character vector specifying the site (i.e. sampling unit) corresponding to each ecosystem state.
-Trajectory names are identified from unique values of sites.
+- A character vector specifying the ecological entity (i.e. sampling unit, community, ecosystem or individual) corresponding to each ecological state.
+Trajectory names are identified from unique values of entities.

-- An integer vector specifying the survey (i.e. census) corresponding to the sampling of each ecosystem state.
+- An integer vector specifying the survey (i.e. census) corresponding to the observation of each ecological state.
 This vector is important for survey order.
-If not provided, the order will be assumed to be incremental for each repetition of site value.
+If not provided, the order will be assumed to be incremental for each repetition of entity value.

-- A numeric vector specifying the survey time corresponding to each ecosystem state.
-This is needed to evaluate speeds.
+- A numeric vector specifying the survey time corresponding the observation of each ecological state.
+This is needed for some metrics such as trajectory speed.

-In ETA, sampling units do not need to be surveyed synchronously nor the same number of times.
+In ETA, target entities do not need to be surveyed synchronously nor the same number of times.

 2.1.2 Example data set

-Let us first define the vectors that describe the site and the survey of each ecosystem state:
+Let us first define the vectors that describe the ecological entity and the survey of each observation:

 surveys <- c(1,2,3,4,1,2,3,4,1,2,3,4)